-The overall ophthalmology application consists of your portfolio (50 marks), the MSRA exam (20 marks), and four interview stations (20 marks each).
-These 6 components add up to an overall score out of 150 and your score is used to work out your ranking compared to other candidates.
+The overall ophthalmology application this year consists of your Evidence folder, the MSRA exam, and an online interview.
+These 3 components add up to an overall score and you are ranked on your score compared to other candidates.
 You will need to score above a certain cut-off mark in the MRSA exam to be invited to interview.

-Proportionally, the portfolio gives you the largest weighting, but it also takes years to get the points here for publications, research, a PhD or PACES.
+Proportionally, your Evidence folder gives you the largest weighting, but it also takes years to get the points here for publications, research, a PhD or PACES.